aurotripathy/mask-r-cnn/README.md

 This project trains a Mask R-CNN model written in Keras/TensorFlow to find defects in Xray Images.

 It reuses all of the code available [here](https://github.com/matterport/Mask_RCNN) (additionally, refactoring for modularity).
+Training script available at `mask-r-cnn/samples/gdxray/run_train.sh`

 Sample results are shown below.
 Each instance of a predicted mask is color-coded.
 The dashed bounding-box (in green) is the bounding-box ground-truth.